hankbesser/brownian-manifold/README.md

 Why is it important to explore Brownian motion on Riemannian manifolds?

 Well, in terms of stochastic analysis to explore the probabilistic formulations of ergodic theory, the applications are plentiful.
-In particular, in the context of Brownian motion on a compact manifold, Birkhoff's ergodic theorem tells us that: for any for any real-valued measurable function $f$ and measure-preserving map
+In particular, in the context of Brownian motion on a compact manifold, Birkhoff's ergodic theorem tells us that: for any for any real-valued measurable function and measure-preserving map, after a sufficient amount of time, the time average of the function along the trajectories is related to the space average.

-$\mathcal{M} \rightarrow \mathbb{R}$
-, after a sufficient amount, the time average of $f$ along the trajectories is related to the space average.
-Therefore, after a long time, the system no longer "remembers" its initial state and the probability of finding all initial points for the Brownian path on the manifold is the same.
+In essence, after a long time, the system no longer "remembers" its initial state and the probability of finding all initial points for the Brownian path on the manifold are expected to be the same.

 Some other application of ergodic theory are related to Markov chains, entropy of dynamical systems, and information theory.

-To improve upon the numerical methods for examining Birkhoff's ergodic theorem we have created ```brownian-manifold```: a collection of Python tools to make simulations and visualizations of Brownian motion on manifolds easy and reproducible.
+To improve upon the numerical methods for examining Birkhoff's ergodic theorem, we have created ```brownian-manifold```: a collection of Python tools to make simulations and visualizations of Brownian motion on manifolds easy and reproducible.

 Currently, ```brownian-manifold``` comes with two classes:
 - ```Manifold``` helps you simulate brownian motion on a 2-sphere or a finite cylinder.
 Also, helps you plot organized and visually informative manifolds/simulation data with many user-changeable parameters for each callable method.
-- ```Diffusion``` still in the works at the present-time: uses the the ```Manifold``` objects in constructing Brownian motion as a diffusion process.
+- ```Diffusion``` still in the works at present-time: uses the the ```Manifold``` objects in constructing Brownian motion as a diffusion process.
 The object used for the simulations/visualizations features two 2-spheres connected by a cylinder manifold with boundary.

 ```brownian-manifold``` provides efficient and convenient methods to gather the data and examine ergodicity properties on special systems.